 cause further damage.
 Unfortunately, most

 up to find out if it still works - which will

 This MacBook Pro sat long enough to

 shows what used to be the keyboard backlight

 connector, unplugged to expose missing traces.

-backlight and blank video was enough to call
+video and age was enough to call this logic

 Visual signs of a recent spill may

 In another spill-damaged machine, a drop of